 • Advocacy within legal and criminal justice systems, and social service agencies.

-In order to improve and coordinate the response to trafficking across the region and nation, Mosaic participates in groups and coalition that have been formed to combat trafficking and serve victims.
+In order to improve and coordinate the response to trafficking across the region and nation, Mosaic participates in groups and coalition that aim to combat trafficking and serve victims.
 Mosaic is a founding member of the North Texas Coalition Against Human Trafficking, a multidisciplinary team including federal and local law enforcement and social service providers who are committed identifying, assisting, and serving trafficked persons.
 Mosaic is also a member of the Freedom Network, a nationwide coalition of agencies that provide services for trafficking survivors in the United States.

 Links to resources for information on human trafficking: